hoangduytran/blender-manual/manual/editors/3dview/controls/snapping.rst

 .. _bpy.types.ToolSettings.snap_target:

-Snap With
+Snap Base
 =========

 .. reference::

    :Mode:      Object, Edit, and Pose Mode
-   :Header:    :menuselection:`Snapping --> Snap with`
+   :Header:    :menuselection:`Snapping --> Snap Base`
    :Shortcut:  :kbd:`Shift-Ctrl-Tab`

-Determines what part of the selection will coincide with the target.
+Determines which point in the geometry is the snap base that will snap to the target.
-(The rest of the selection will follow along.)

 Active
    Snaps using the origin (in Object Mode) or center (in Edit Mode) of the active element.